Rebuilding 327 Heads

 ____________________________________________

-Once the heads are off the engine, a valve spring compressor is needed for removal of valves, locks, retainers, and springs.
+Once the heads were off the engine, a valve spring compressor tool is required to remove the valves, locks, retainers, and springs.
 They are hand-operated with an extendable arm.

 valve spring compressor tool